ilanschnell/bitarray/doc/reference.rst

 ``vl_decode(stream, /, endian=None)`` -> bitarray
    Decode binary stream (an integer iterator, or bytes-like object), and return the decoded bitarray.
-This function consumes only one bitarray and leaves the remaining stream untouched.  ``StopIteration`` is raised when no terminating byte is found.
+This function consumes only one bitarray and leaves the remaining stream untouched.
 Use ``vl_encode()`` for encoding.

    See also: `Variable length bitarray format <https://github.com/ilanschnell/bitarray/blob/master/doc/variable_length.rst>`__